 Admission Prices

-You must still reserve tickets online in advance.
-You may admission when you arrive.
-If you have a coupon, free pass, corporate admission benefit, pre-purchased ticket, library pass, EBT or WIC benefits, or any other other discount to apply, please present it to the Admissions staff when you check in and the discount will be applied to the cost of your visit.
+If you have a coupon, free pass, corporate admission benefit, pre-purchased ticket, library pass, EBT or WIC benefits, or any other discount to apply, please present it to the Admissions staff when you check in and the discount will be applied to the cost of your visit.

 ONE Price for Discovery Museum and Discovery Woods